dknaplund/5914dbpedia/README.md

 ```markdown
 pip install SPARQLWrapper
 ```
 and you are on your way!
 This package allows you to make SPARQL queries (and thus query DBpedia) from Python without any further hassle!
-An example is shown below, using an example query from earlier:
+An example is shown below, using a query from earlier in the tutorial:
 ```markdown
 from SPARQLWrapper import SPARQLWrapper, JSON